Planning on Treading a Career in Management Consulting?

 Every great consultant knows that when their client speaks about business, they do not necessarily just jump to the idea of revenues and overlooking their own customers.
 Businesses and customers are simply too mutually-inclusive to talk about one and left out another, lest it gets erratic and the solution be made inappropriate or ineffective.

-As such, a consultant must also understand the client’s target market and using that idea as a pertinent element in the solution to be developed.
+As such, a consultant must also understand the client’s target market and use that idea as a pertinent element in the solution to be developed.

 No strategy ever came to be without an underlying concept which supports its being.
 But in order to know so, you have to be presumptive enough to know what those ideas are and be able to create a link to the strategies derived.